githubninpoka/StockForThePeople/README.md

 - setup a simple outputcache in the WebApi
 - Decided to NOT implement a separate Component Library for now
 - in the multi asset functionality, implement Task.Whenall for calling multiple endpoints
+- have a background service update external data through service, at startup (but can be changed to daily easily in the background task)

 - Store data:
 - Monthly (manual process)